 NREIG’s Earth Movement coverage can provide you additional protection should one of these natural disasters affect your investments.
 Your coverage comes with a deductible that is 10% of the Total Insured Value per location, subject to a $2,500 minimum and is available in 45 states.
 Exceptions include Alaska, California, Florida, Hawaii and Illinois.

 To add this coverage to your properties, contact your Client Service Representative.

-In addition to insurance coverage, here are a few tips you and your tenants can follow to mitigate losses cause by earth movement:
+In addition to insurance coverage, here are a few tips you and your tenants can follow:

 - Anchor bookcases, freestanding cabinets and other furniture to nearby walls.